phipsgabler/probability-ir/README.md

 One of the nice properties of probabilistic programs is that logically, random variables already behave like SSA form -- you can only assign them once.
 But in something like Turing, assigning to "complex" ones, i.e., arrays, needs to be implemented by mutation of actual data structures, and that annoyed me a lot recently.

 What I would like to have is a SSA language with a semantics in mind that gets rid of this need, by allowing you to use "complex names", that are unified as needed.
-E.g.
+In essence, this works like a structural equation model in SSA form, extended with control flow, e.g.

 ```
 x = zeros(N)